 - 300 ml dairy-free milk I used oat

-Heat a little oil in a frying pan over a low-medium heat and add a spoonful of the batter.
-Tilt the saucepan to allow the batter to spread out a little until you have the size and shape that you want.
+- Heat a little oil in a frying pan over a low-medium heat and add a spoonful of the batter.
+Tilt the pan to allow the batter to spread out a little until you have the size and shape that you want.